 Stop PVC and LDPE plastic cling wrap

 Chemical migration on contact.
 DEHA in fatty foods.
 Microplastic shedding.
 Single-use and non-recyclable in most municipalities.
-All of this for a product that costs you $36–48 per year.
+All of this for a product you have to keep re-buying, roll after roll, every year.

 Switch Beeswax wraps for cheese, bread, produce, and bowl covers